Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-In his response to your question, Dr. Wael Shihab, PhD in Islamic Studies from Al-Azhar University, and currently the Imam of the Downtown Toronto Masjid in Canada, stated,
+In his response to your question, Dr. Wael Shihab, PhD in Islamic Studies from Al-Azhar University, and currently the Imam of the Downtown Toronto Masjid in Canada, states:

-A Muslim is not allowed to keep a dog except for an acceptable reason such as guarding.
-However, he has to take every precaution not to have contact with its saliva, and also arrange for a separate living space.
+However, a Muslim has to take every precaution not to have contact with the dogs’ saliva, and also arrange for a separate living space.

 May Allah accept your and our good deeds!